India's 'Drone Sisters' Steer Farming And Social Change

 Yadav is among the first batch of 300 women trained by the Indian Farmers Fertiliser Cooperative Limited (IFFCO), the largest manufacturer of chemical fertilisers in the country.

-The women trained as pilots are given the 30-kilogram (66-pound) drones for free, along with battery-run vehicles to transport them.
+The women trained as pilots are given the 30-kilogramme drones for free, along with battery-run vehicles to transport them.

 “This scheme is not just about employment but also empowerment and rural entrepreneurship,” Yogendra Kumar, the marketing director of IFFCO, told AFP.